emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-HTTP connection idle timeout.
-After the HTTP client and server establish a connection and the server receives a request from the client, if the server does not receive more requests from the client within this time, the server will actively disconnect the connection.
+The HTTP connection idle timeout.
+After an HTTP client establishes a connection and the server receives a request, if no further requests are received from the client within this time frame, the server will proactively close the connection.

 ### management.listener.https